enbis/text-to-graph/README.md

 # text-to-graph

+It works over `matplotlib`, with the advantage of making easier reading data from files.
-Shows on the screen different charts of data row, passing as input an array of text files (filepath).
-It reads it and graphed data looking at the options setted.
+Shows on the screen different charts, passing as input an array of text files (filepath).
+It reads the files and produce the charts looking at the options setted as input.

 ## Graph properties